 The effects of new drugs on well characterized drug metabolism reactions known to be specific for various human drug-metabolizing enzymes are routinely examined using in vitro approaches.

-Known cytochrome P450 inhibitors were screened in Cyprotex's Cytochrome P450 Inhibition assay in quadruplicate over 4 separate assays.
+Known cytochrome P450 (CYP) inhibitors were screened in Cyprotex's Cytochrome P450 Inhibition assay in quadruplicate over 4 separate assays.

 Please provide an overview of the Cyprotex's Cytochrome P450 Inhibition assay.